Best Noise-Canceling Headphones for WFH 2026: 11 Picks

 The Sony WH-1000XM5 has held the noise-canceling crown for good reason, and it remains our top pick for remote workers in 2026.
 The ANC is class-leading — it virtually eliminated our test dog's barking, reduced leaf blower noise to a faint hum, and made nearby conversations unintelligible.
 Sony's Auto NC Optimizer analyzes your environment and adjusts cancellation in real-time, which is particularly useful when your home noise profile changes throughout the day.

 Call quality is where the XM5 truly earns its WFH recommendation.
-The four beam-forming microphones and AI-based noise reduction produced the clearest voice transmission of any headphone we tested.
+The four beam-forming microphones and AI-based noise reduction produced the clearest voice transmission of any headphone we evaluated.
 In our blind call quality tests, listeners consistently rated the XM5 as the most natural and intelligible.

 Comfort is excellent for all-day wear.
 The ear cups use soft-touch synthetic leather with memory foam padding, and at 250g, they're lighter than most over-ear ANC headphones.
 The headband distributes weight evenly, and we wore them for 9-hour days without discomfort.
 The folding design doesn't collapse flat like the XM4, but the carrying case is slim enough.